Dopeamin/bigdata_project/README.md

 ### 2. Data Processing:

 - Hadoop is used for distributed processing and storage of large data sets.
-In this pipeline, Hadoop MapReduce is used to read the data from HDFS, sort the data by field, and write the sorted data to MongoDB.
+In this pipeline, Hadoop MapReduce is used to read the data from HDFS, sort the data by field, and write the sorted data to MongoDB (this task is a scheduled task that happens every specific interval).

-- We use a Spark Streaming job to subscribe to the Kafka topic and process the data in real-time.
+- We use a Spark Streaming job to subscribe to the Kafka topic and process the data in real-time and add it to our input data so hadoop can process the new data afterwards.

 ### 3. Data Storage: